Water systems and greenhouse gases

 Generate clean energy and reducing the impact on water

-There is also good news in the energy field: more and more of the sophisticated wind, solar, and other renewable energy systems now being built to help reduce greenhouse gas emissions and eliminate the burning of carbon-based fossil fuels almost always require far less water than traditional power plants, permitting society to generate clean energy and reduce the impact on water resources simultaneously.
+There is also good news in the energy field: more and more of the sophisticated wind, solar, and other renewable energy systems now being built to help reduce greenhouse gases and eliminate the burning of carbon-based fossil fuels almost always require far less water than traditional power plants, permitting society to generate clean energy and reduce the impact on water resources simultaneously.

 The water-energy-climate nexus is real, with strong connections among these three important global challenges.
 Smart strategies can help society protect and preserve our vital freshwater systems, reduce conflict and competition over scarce water resources, and simultaneously address serious energy challenges, cutting the energy and the greenhouse gas emissions associated with the water systems that are so critical to human civilization.